pink-gorilla/pinkie/README.md

            :style "background-color: blue; font-size: 14px"}]
 ```
 - Such syntax is not accepted by reagent though, but it should
-- The rendering will therefor preprocess this data, so that reagent gets this:
+- Pinkie will therefore preprocess this data, so that reagent gets this:
 ```
    [:rect {:width "100%" :height "100%"
            :style {:background-color "blue" :font-size "14px"}}]
 ```
-- This is important for certain libraris that define styles as strings.
+- This is important for certain libraris that define styles as strings

-# Clojurescript type based rendering

-- All cljs datatypes have default renderers that will be selected based on the type of the data.
+  (happens for example in R html output).

 # Licence